The Rectified 24-cell

-These cuboctahedra appear to be slightly flattened, because they are being viewed from a 45° angle.
+These cuboctahedra appear to be slightly flattened, because they lie at a 45° angle to the 4D viewpoint.
 In 4D, they are perfectly uniform.
 The next image shows all of them together:

 In addition to these cuboctahedra, there are 8 cubes that touch the original cube's vertices.
 These are shown below:

-As with the cuboctahedra, these cubes are being viewed from an angle, and thus appear foreshortened.
+As with the cuboctahedra, these cubes are seen at an angle, and thus appear foreshortened.
 They are perfectly regular in 4D.
 The following image shows them and the cuboctahedra together:

 These 9 cubes (including the first one) and 6 cuboctahedra lie on the “northern hemisphere” of the rectified 24-cell.
 Past this point, there are a number of cells on its “equator”:

 For the sake of clarity, we omit the cells previously seen.
-These 6 squares are actually 6 cubes; they have been foreshortened into squares because they are being viewed from a 90° angle.
+These 6 squares are actually 6 cubes; they have been foreshortened into squares because they are seen at a 90° angle.

 There are 12 cuboctahedra on the equator; these fill up the remaining gaps on the equator:

-Just like the cubes, these cuboctahedra are being viewed from a 90° angle, so they have been foreshortened into hexagons.
+Just like the cubes, these cuboctahedra are seen at a 90° angle, so they have been foreshortened into hexagons.
 In reality, they are perfectly uniform cuboctahedra.
 As can be clearly seen here, the projection envelope of the rectified 24-cell under the current cube-centered projection is a truncated rhombic dodecahedron.

 After these equatorial cells, we have the cells in the “southern hemisphere” of the rectified 24-cell.
 These cells exactly mirror the arrangement as the northern hemisphere cells.
 Thus, in the northern hemisphere we have 1+8=9 cubes, on the equator we have 6 cubes, and in the southern hemisphere we have another 9 cubes, for a total of 24 cubes.
 There are 6 cuboctahedra in the northern hemisphere, 12 on the equator, and another 6 in the southern hemisphere, also totalling 24 cuboctahedra.
 In total, there are 48 cells.